crawl/crawl/crawl-ref/INSTALL.md

 All these files are in the source tree under `source/dat`.

-Crawl will also look for documentation files when players invoke the help system.
+DCSS will also look for documentation files when players invoke the help system.
 These files are available under the docs directory.

-Your built Crawl binary must be able to find these files, or it will not start.
+Your built DCSS binary must be able to find these files, or it will not start.

-If Crawl is built without an explicit `DATA_DIR_PATH` (this is the most common setup), it will search for its data files under the current directory, and if it can't find them there, one level above the current directory.
+If DCSS is built without an explicit `DATA_DIR_PATH` (this is the most common setup), it will search for its data files under the current directory, and if it can't find them there, one level above the current directory.
 In short, it uses these search paths: `.`, `./dat`, `./docs`, `..`, `../dat`, `../docs`.